 Budding landscape photographers head to the Sunworld Amusement Park in their droves.
 It offers one of the best all-embracing views of the UNESCO Site.
 The big attraction is the Queen’s Cable Car from which panoramic views abound.
 It actually holds a couple of Guinness World Records: the biggest reversible aerial tramway capable of carrying up to 230 passengers, and the highest cable car at a height of 188.88 meters.
 It’s no surprise tourists have coined the Sunworld Amusement park as one of the top things to do in Halong Bay.
 Not only is it a comfortable ride but it is very affordable too at 300k for adults and 200k for children (under 1.3m).

 Insider tip: if it’s the golden hour you’re chasing, we know just the places tocapture the best sunrise and sunset in Halong Bay.

-12. Go Kayaking and Canoeing
+12. Go Sea Kayaking and Canoeing

 The tourist boats cannot navigate some of the narrow channels that cut between some of the 1960 islands, which is why taking out a kayak or canoe is one of the best things to do in Halong Bay.
 In some instances, you can paddle through tunnels in the rock to access secret hidden lagoons within the islands.

 14. Visit a Floating Village

-15. Go Squid Fishing
+15. Go Night Squid Fishing

-As night falls on Halong, flashlights can be seen all over the place – a display from the activities of night-time squid fishermen.
-Most of the tour boats will offer you the opportunity to try your hand at squid fishing – a lovely way to enjoy the beautiful evenings in the Bay while surrounded by huge squids that make their appearance only at night.
+As night falls on Halong, flashlights can be seen all over the place – a display from the activities of the night squid fishing.
+Most of the tour boats will offer you the opportunity to test your skills on how to catch a squid – a lovely way to enjoy the beautiful evenings in the Bay while surrounded by huge squids that make their appearance only at night.

 Frequently Asked Questions